rimelek/learn-docker/pages/advanced/kernel-namespaces-network.rst

 configure PHP to listen on a specific IP address.
 PHP will also have internet access which is usually what you want, but not always.

-This is when Linux kernel namespaces can help us.A kernel namespace is like a magick wall between a running process and the rest of the host.
-This magick wall will only hide some parts of the host from a specific point of view.
+This is when Linux kernel namespaces can help us.
+A kernel namespace is like a magic wall between a running process and the rest of the host.
+This magic wall will only hide some parts of the host from a specific point of view.
 In this tutorial we will mainly cover the three best known point of views.

 - Filesystem (Mount namespace)